Certora/Documentation/docs/user-guide/timeouts/index.md

 Optionally, we can further prioritize the usage of Yices by decreasing the size of the solver portfolio.
 With the `-solvers` option set as follows, Certora Prover will run only CVC5 and Yices.
-Furthermore, we can make Certora prover use the ordering given in the `-solvers` option for prioritizing solvers using the `-smt_overrideSolvers` option.
+Furthermore, we can make Certora Prover use the ordering given in the `-solvers` option for prioritizing solvers using the `-smt_overrideSolvers` option.